akash-sethi/angular-ninja/README.md

 * git clone https://github.com/akash-sethi/angular-ninja.git
 * npm install `This will take some time.`
 * ng build
+* start mongo process in other terminal by command `mongod db-path /data/db`
 * npm start
 * Navigate to `http://localhost:3000`